amrdraz/se-assignment/README.md

 - The app must serve the data from a mongodb database.
 - The app should implement a simple GET API for getting quotes.
-- quotes.js should impliment the functions bellow
+- quotes.js should implement the functions bellow

 #### quotes.js